chapeter/ACI_Programmability/PITCHME.md

 ---

 The APIC inspector will show all the API calls the APIC GUI makes while you are using it.
-This is a great reasorce to get started.
+This is a great resource to get started.

 ---